lmbrt/textadept-projects/README.md

   * Build commands
   * Automatic linting

+I currently use the quickopen tool on projects with over 34,000 files.
+It's extremely fast on my machine, but YMMV.
+I have not tested on any spindle drives, just SSDs.

 ## Usage

 First step is to clone this repo into your ~/.textadept/modules directory.

 Next, add the following configuration to ~/.textadept/init.lua.
 Adapt to your environment as needed.

+By default, the following key combinations are available:

+  * Alt-g: Goto symbol within file (based on ctags tagging setup below)
+  * Alt-o: Quick open within project
+  * Alt-p: Project selector to file quick open

     local M = {}
     M.project = require 'project'